 Why is it important?
 It’s used to determine when you are eligible for your Medicare coverage and how much back pay you may be awarded if you are able to use the SSDI program.

-Medicare coverage begins 24 months after onset of disability.
+Medicare coverage begins 24 months after the onset of disability.
 This means that if it takes you two years to get your SSDI coverage, your Medicare will likely start within a month or so of your being granted SSDI.

 Think about what your final straw was, and how that led to your decision to apply to SSDI.